event calendar

 1002 Valley Life Sciences Building, UC Berkeley

-Thursday, May 8 | 7:30 - 9:30 pm
+Thursday, May 28 | 7:30 - 9:30 pm

 If you've found mushrooms you'd like to identify, bring those along.
 Entrance to VLSB is on northwest entrance, under the stairs on the right (see details below).
 Doors open at 7:30.
 Meeting starts promptly at 8:00.

-BAMS Meeting Location
+BAMS Monthly Meeting Location

-We're have a new meeting location: 1002 Valley Life Sciences Building.
+We usually meet at: 1002 Valley Life Sciences Building.
 The entrance is on the north side circled below; look for a door to the lower level to the right of the main stairs.
 We'll have signs the night of the event.
 Best way to get there is to walk up from Oxford.
 Campus map can be found here.